-The Nebraska Forest Service provides training to rural fire districts in several ways.
-We conduct classes in numerous communities across the state as well as at Mutual Aid Schools and State Fire School.
-We also provide current knowledge, training materials and funding to the Nebraska State Fire Marshal's Training Division for the delivery of wildland fire courses.
+The Nebraska Forest Service provides classes in numerous communities across the state as well as at Mutual Aid Schools and State Fire School.
+The NFS also provides training materials and funding to the Nebraska State Fire Marshal's Training Division for the delivery of wildland fire courses.
 Presentation or simulation training for fire departments is available upon request.

 |Nebraska Wildland Fire Academy - Western||Nebraska Wildland Fire Academy - Eastern|